 Big Timber is a very small city located in the state of Montana.
 With a population of 1,662 people and just one neighborhood, Big Timber is the 69th largest community in Montana.

-Because occupations involving physical labor dominate the local economy, Big Timber is generally considered to be a blue-collar town.
-42.35% of the Big Timber workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Big Timber is a blue-collar town, with 42.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Big Timber is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Big Timber who work in management occupations (12.71%), sales jobs (6.94%), and office and administrative support (6.12%).

 Even though Big Timber is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.